 It can also be an issue if your dog doesn’t get enough calcium in their diet.
 Without enough calcium, the enamel on their teeth will not be as healthy, leading to bacterial breakdown on the surface.
 This can eventually cause cavities and tooth decay.

 Giving your dog table scraps or people food can also lead to dental decline.
 Dogs are not meant to eat the foods we do.
-Not only does this affect their mouth, but it can also considerably have an impact on the rest of their bodies as well.
+Not only does this affect their mouth, but it can also considerably impact the rest of their bodies.
 As tempting as it is to share goodies with your pet, it’s best to hand them their own treats for dogs instead.

 Importance of Dental Hygiene for Canines

-Every dog will be different.
-You will have to find a brush that works with both their mouth size and their temperament.
-Some dogs will allow you to clean their teeth, others must have gradual training, and some never will.
-Even with the toughest behavior, some cooperation is key.
+You need a brush that fits your dog’s mouth and doesn’t cause them stress or anxiety.
+Some dogs will allow you to clean their teeth, but others get upset and must be trained to accept it.
 There are ways to coax your dog into routine cleaning, even if it means outsmarting them.

-As we discussed, tooth neglect and bacterial overgrowth can expand to other areas of the body through the bloodstream.
-It can cause immense issues, vet expenses, and valuable time later down the line.
+As we discussed, bacterial overgrowth in the gums can expand to other areas of the body through the bloodstream.
+It can cause immense pain and expensive veterinary care.
 Not to mention, it can significantly reduce your pet’s lifespan.
-A few minutes per week brushing can eliminate more significant and much more costly issues down the road for both you and your dog.
+A few minutes per week of brushing can eliminate more significant and much more costly issues down the road for your dog.

-With any luck, our reviews have propelled you toward purchasing a product to clean up your dog’s grubby mouth.
-Our selection for the best dog toothbrush, the BOSHEL Dog Toothbrush, would meet the vast majority’s needs.
-It’s a multi-pack with both a toothbrush and a finger brush.
-The bristles are effective and long-lasting.
-And we’re confident you won’t have to buy more anytime soon.
+Our pick for the best dog toothbrush, the BOSHEL Dog Toothbrush, is ideal for every breed and size of dog.
+It’s a multi-pack with a toothbrush and a finger brush.
+The bristles are effective and long-lasting, and we’re confident you won’t have to buy another anytime soon.